Suvoo/Cookie_Clan/README.md

 # Cookie_Clan
-Team for the T-Hacks hackathon..
+Team for the T-Hacks hackathon 3.0..